 What is short selling?

 The idea behind this investment strategy is that if you think a stock’s value is going to decrease, you can make money out of it.
-You borrow the stock from a broker, sell it at the market price, buy it back when the price has decreased, then give the stock back to its legitimate owner and keep the profit.
+You borrow the stock from a broker, sell it at the market price, buy it back when the price has gone down, then give the stock back to its legitimate owner and keep the profit.

 A quick example.
 Say you think Canadian Tire’s stock prices are going to fall today.
 You borrow 10 Canadian Tire shares that cost $90.00 each and sell them at market price ($90.00 x 10 = $900.00).
 It turns out you’re right and, by the end of the day, each stock is only worth $75.00.
 You buy the stocks back for less than you sold them ($75.00 x 10 = $750.00), then give them back to the broker.
 You keep the profit, which is $900.00 – $750.00 = $150.00.
 Even after the fee, you’ll have to pay to your broker for the stocks you borrowed, it’s still a nice earning.